binhdv37/caching-in-spring/README.md

 # Some note on spring cache
 - @Cacheable, @CacheEvict, @CachePut, @Caching, @CacheConfig
-- @Cacheable, @CachePut use method param to be key of caching map.
+- @Cacheable, @CachePut by default use method param to be key of caching map, can change this by "key" parameter.

 - Caching with condition parameter: ( access param ?)
    + Use SpEL